singh0021/team30/README.md

 # Kaggle-Group-Project-on-Income-Prediction
-This repository is specific to Kaggle competition for Income prediction
+This repository is specific to Kaggle Competition for Income prediction

 # Please refer to below files
 ML_copy.ipynb: Code specific for income prediction

-tcd ml 2019-20 income prediction submission file.csv: Final Submission
+tcd ml 2019-20 income prediction submission file.csv: Final Submission submitted

 # Also, data size is too big, hence getting error to upload it here.